-The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.
+The Romanian deadlift (or RDL) is an effective exercise to improve the development of your glutes, low back, and hamstrings.

-However, there are several reasons why you might need an alternative to the Romanian deadlift, including you want to isolate one muscle group more than another, you don’t have a barbell available, or you’re simply looking to add more exercise variation to your workout.
+However, there are several reasons why you might need an alternative to the Romanian deadlifts, including whether you want to isolate one muscle group more than another, you don't have a barbell available, or you're simply looking to add more exercise variation to your workout.

 - Stiff Leg Deadlift